 Volunteers for these positions help make sure the performance schedule runs like clockwork.
 Stationed in and around the stadium, marshals use the published schedule to make sure bands arrive at the staging area before advancing to the on-deck circle and then onto the stadium floor to perform.
 They will communicate with parking and Showcase coordinator to help avoid surprises.
 If you like to make sure things stay organized, this is the job for you!

 The Hospitality crew (lead & helpers) is in charge of setting the menu and feeding the Judges as well as the Staff from our visiting schools.
 Food donations and purchases are used to make them feel welcome and wanting to come back.
-This space is used throughout the day for grazing and at the end of intermission and at the end of the night for the Judges to provide feedback to the Staff of all ensembles.
+This space is used throughout the day for grazing for the Judges to provide feedback to the Staff of all ensembles.
 We have veteran parents who can lend plenty of guidance, but we need some new parents to take on this role.
 If you like catering, this is the job for you!

 Throughout the day, our parents PA announcers handle introducing each band before they perform, read airgrams, announcing future TOB events, broadcasting the rules & etiquette, and announcing winners.
 Essentially everything to keep the show moving.
 We have veteran parents ready to go, but we always need incoming parents to see how it works.
 If you like public speaking, this job is for you.